 Elyse Crowston, Communications and Technology Coordinator

-Elyse came to Renewal Funds after years of working with our environmental allies, Ecojustice.
+Elyse came to Renewal Funds after working with our environmental allies, Ecojustice.
 In addition to her years of fundraising and marketing experience, Elyse also has a strong background in client relations and event management, with an emphasis on sustainability.
-Since joining the team in 2015, Elyse has been the in-house generalist – coordinating communications, managing all things digital, and is the point of contact for the Renewal Funds senior management team.
+Elyse is the architect of all things digital, produces communications content and opportunities, and is the point of contact for the Renewal Funds senior management team.
 Elyse holds a Bachelor’s degree from the University of British Columbia in Environmental Geography, with a minor in Mandarin.

 We build ten year limited partnership portfolios as a general partner management company.
 We operate Canadian and US entities with investors from both countries, international partners come to us through our US LP.
 A trust instrument in Canada makes it easier for Canadian charitable foundations to participate.

 Paul Richardson and Joel Solomon make final decisions collaboratively with a stellar team of mission motivated professionals in an ongoing search for outstanding entrepreneur partners.